 On-Page SEO for Recruiters: A Definitive Guide

 As you know, there’s more to SEO than simply targeting the most relevant keywords.
 SEO also involves optimising your recruitment site’s various on-page elements to ensure that your web visitors will have an outstanding on-page experience.
-When done correctly, on-page SEO can help you rank well on Google, which allows you to drive a significant amount of traffic and leads to your site.
+When done correctly, on-page SEO can help you rank well on Google, which allows you to drive a significant amount of traffic and lead generation recruiters to your site.